dLobatog/pinger/README.md

 # pinger

-Get a periodic email that reminds you to reconnect with people.
+Get a periodic email that reminds you to reconnect with people. :two_women_holding_hands: :couple: :two_men_holding_hands:

 ## Build